tobiasbriones/blog/mathswe/msw/mvp/eng/ops/pr/incremental-deployments-and-researching-cookie-laws-2024-02-09/index.md

 to the repsymo org by creating the MVP repo by renaming the old `2dp-repsymo-solver` repo to the standard `repsymo---mvp` name.

-The MVP repo will contain the Repsymo web app as one of its internal MVPs.
+The MVP repo contains the Repsymo web app as one of its internal MVPs.

 I removed the old deployment in app.repsymo.com to deploy to the premium domain [rsm.math.software](https://rsm.math.software) [2].